zshyang/sdf_sparse_conv/readme.md

 # Deep Learning on SDF for Classifying Brain Biomarkers

-## To reproduce the results from paper, do the following steps,
+## To reproduce the results from paper, do the following steps.

 - install `pytorch` and `sparceconov` locally